-NOW Offering Cancer Testing Services (CGX) for Doctors offices!
+You can NOW Offer Cancer Testing (CGX) in your offices!

 How do these cells know what to do?
 What tells them to work together to keep your heart pumping, brain thinking and bones growing?
 The answer lies in a long, winding molecule called deoxyribonucleic acid, or DNA.